 Wildlife of all varieties can threaten the structural integrity of your siding.
 Insects and rodents may break through the siding to make nests underneath it.
 These openings also encourage secondary infestations like bees, wasps, and other stinging insects.
 Larger pests, like woodpeckers and squirrels, may also cause pitting, dents, or holes in the siding.

-If you notice animal damage, take care of the infestation and then replace the compromised siding to prevent future problems.
+If you notice animal damage, take care of the infestation and then replace the compromised siding with a pest-resistant material to prevent future problems.

 8. Interior Moisture Damage